 Market risk is the risk of losses arising from unexpected changes in interest rates, exchange rates, credit spreads, share prices or the prices of precious metals and commodities, as well as the corresponding expected volatility.
-Market risk can have an impact on the Income Statement and the value of its assets.
+Market risk can have an impact on the Statement of Income and the value of Balance Sheet assets and liabilities.

-Risks related to the balance sheet structure (interest rate and foreign exchange rate) are managed by EFG International's Asset & Liability Management Committee and monitored by EFG International Group Market Risk, in accordance with the principles and maximum limits stipulated by EFG International Group's Market Risk Policy.
+Risks related to the balance sheet structure (interest rate and foreign exchange rate) are managed by EFG International's Asset & Liability Management Committee and monitored by EFG International Group Market Risk, in accordance with the principles and maximum limits stipulated by EFG

+International Group's Market Risk Policy.
 The Board-delegated Risk Committee of EFG International sets sensitivity risk limits for the economic value of equity and the net interest income, which are monitored by the EFG International's Group Risk Control.
-Derivative financial products are used for Asset and Liability Management (ALM) and for trading purposes.
+Derivative financial products are used for Asset and Liability Management and for trading purposes.